hillosopher/react-developer-card/README.md

-# react-developer-card
+# React Developer Profile Card
-This is a simple little Developer profile card made in React
+This is a simple little Developer profile card made in React.